JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/basic_formatting/index.md

 "Markdown" is a [troubled word](https://arstechnica.com/information-technology/2014/10/markdown-throwdown-what-happens-when-foss-software-gets-corporate-backing/).
 It needed a spec, so the [CommonMark](https://commonmark.org) project arose.
-Sphinx, via the [MyST parser](https://myst-parser.readthedocs.io/en/latest/), implements the CommmonMark verion of Markdown -- with extensions atop that we'll discuss in the next section.
+Sphinx, via the [MyST parser](https://myst-parser.readthedocs.io/en/latest/), implements the CommmonMark verion of Markdown -- with extensions atop that which we'll discuss in the next section.

 ## Formatting